Exit Criteria Explained: Ensuring Quality in Every Software Release

 • Performance Criteria: Achieve set benchmarks for performance, like response times and resource usage, under predefined conditions.

-• Security Testing: Identify and fix all security issues, ensuring the software is free from potential threats.
+• Security Testing: Discovery and remediation of all security flaws to guarantee the stalking software is threat-free.

-• User Acceptance Testing (UAT): Successfully organise UAT to get final approval from end-users, confirming that the software aligns their requirements and is ready for launch.
+• User Acceptance Testing (UAT): Successfully arrange UAT to get final approval from end users, where the software is considered to meet their requirements and is thereby ready for launch.

 Challenges in Deciding When to Exit Testing